MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/04-use-a-container.md

 5. Expand the `Labfiles/04-use-a-container` folder.

-Code for both C# and Python has been provided.
-Expand the folder of your preferred language.

 ## Provision an Azure AI Services resource

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Services** resource.